ljalves/hfeasy/README.md

 If you upgrade to the latest official firmware, the user/pass is changed to admin/Lumlink@100

 # TODO
-* Add timers/countdowns (configurable by webpage)
+* Add dayly/weekly timers (configurable by webpage)
-* Add mqtt authentication
 * ... and suggestions are welcome (open an issue)